ziddigsm/thoughtHub_Backend/README.md

 ## 🔮 Future Improvements

+- Refine Likes and Comments section and enable public access
 - Enhanced authentication with JWT
 - Implement categorization for blogs
 - Improved search with filtering options